Kissu Taffere, anxiety therapist in Houston, sitting in her office holding a coffee mug and smiling warmly.

 Kissu Taffere, LCSW

-My approach is grounded in Emotionally Focused Therapy (EFT) and also draws heavily from relational psychodynamic work, helping us understand what you’ve been carrying and how your emotions show up in relationships — not to blame anyone, but to notice patterns and respond in new ways.
+My approach draws on Emotionally Focused Therapy (EFT), psychodynamic, and culturally-informed frameworks to help us understand what you’ve been carrying and how your emotions show up in relationships — not to blame anyone, but to notice patterns and respond in new ways.

 As a first-generation Ethiopian-born Eritrean American from a large family, I bring cultural context into the room.
 I know what it means to navigate layers—roles, languages, expectations—and how much can go unspoken in the name of loyalty or survival.
 If your story doesn’t fit neatly into categories, you’re in the right place.